“Viruses are infectious agents that replicate inside the body of a host.”

 Table of Contents

 What is a Virus?

 Viruses are non-cellular, microscopic infectious agents that can only replicate inside a host cell.
 From a biological perspective, viruses cannot be classified either a living organism or non-living.
+A virus can be an infectious agent which only replicates within a host organism.
 This is due to the fact that they possess certain defining characteristic features of living organisms and non-living entities.

 In a nutshell, a virus is a non-cellular, infectious entity made up of genetic material and protein that can invade and reproduce only within the living cells of bacteria, plants and animals.

 For instance, a virus cannot replicate itself outside the host cell.
 This is because viruses lack the required cellular machinery.
 Therefore, it enters and attaches itself to a specific host cell, injects its genetic material, reproduces by using the host genetic material and finally the host cell splits open, releasing the new viruses.